tolitius/cprop/README.md

 ### Merging with all System and ENV

-By default only _matching_ configuration properties will be overriden with the ones from system or ENV.
+By default only _matching_ configuration properties will be overridden with the ones from system or ENV.
 In case all the system properties or ENV variables are needed (i.e. to add / override something that does not exist in the config), it can be done with `:merge` as well, since it does a "deep merge" (merges all the nested structures as well):